 - Clean, fresh bedding is also calming and can help you feel more relaxed …. and so to sleep!

-We live in unusual times, where our routines and way of life is disrupted, our work practices have changed and social interactions are mostly online and from a distance.
-I hope these practical ideas will be of some help towards getting more rest at night so that you can better cope with the demands of these different days.
+We live in uncertain times, with constant news about wars and the threat of war.
+Many people find it hard economically and struggle to pay bills.
+I hope these practical ideas will be of some help towards getting more rest at night so that you can better cope with the demands of the day.